-If becoming a 5G enterprise meant investing in radio networks, network slicing and understanding international standards, few enterprises would embrace the journey.
-Instead, being a 5G enterprise means optimally consuming the 5G services needed to help them take advantage of 5G's benefits over earlier versions of broadband wireless in terms of capacity, mobility and network security.
+If becoming a 5G enterprise meant investing in radio networks and network slicing, as well as understanding international standards, few enterprises would embrace the journey.
+Instead, being a 5G enterprise means optimally consuming the 5G services needed to help it take advantage of 5G's benefits over earlier versions of broadband wireless in terms of capacity, mobility and network security.

 Network capacity is the No. 1 benefit of 5G

-This is evident in both the number of users per cell site (estimated at 1 million devices per square kilometer over 4G's 100,000 devices) and available bandwidth per user.
-5G will provide reliable connectivity, even where user density is extremely high, making it ideal for urban areas and large venues like stadiums or concert halls.
+This is evident in both the number of users per cell site -- estimated at 1 million devices per square kilometer over 4G's 100,000 devices -- and available bandwidth per user.
+5G provides reliable connectivity, even where user density is extremely high, making it ideal for urban areas and large venues, like stadiums or concert halls.

 5G's high capacity is a bit more complicated than it looks on the surface, however.
-The largest application of mobile networks is connecting smartphones; yet, current smartphones and their business use cases are unlikely to justify deploying the higher capacity that comes with 5G.
-Even watching videos doesn't require 5G, and most businesses will use smartphones to access their core applications, not view videos.
+The largest application of mobile networks is connecting smartphones; yet, current smartphones and their business use cases are unlikely to justify deploying the higher capacity that comes with 5G for some period of time.
+Even watching videos doesn't require 5G, and most businesses use smartphones to access their core applications, not view videos.

 5G's higher capacity could be a plus for companies that need reliable broadband to remote locations or to support a home office or ad hoc meetings.
 A 5G dongle, a 5G-equipped Wi-Fi hub or even a smartphone that acts as a Wi-Fi hotspot can provide more sharable bandwidth than 4G, sometimes even more than available wireline broadband in remote locations.
 5G can fully connect businesses everywhere and at all times.